 2D barcodes are particularly beneficial on vertical (totem) location labels where space on the upright rack is limited.
 The larger information capabilities allow for a compact barcode that contains both a location ID and a multifunctional data string.

-“2D barcodes are being used more broadly for a reason,” Aitken said.
+“2D barcodes are being used more broadly for a reason,” Bender said.
 “They’re a perfect solution for today’s complex, smart warehouses.”

 Not Sure What’s Right for Your Organization?

 Consult with ID Label to review your specific environment, objectives and needs.
 We’ll design a custom solution for your exact requirements.

 ID Label manufactures extremely durable warehouse rack and bin location labels.
 Our materials have been tested and used in warehouse operations around the globe.